 The group focuses on Viral Genomics, animal models, and translational studies of Kaposi sarcoma-associated herpesvirus (KSHV) and exosomes.
 Exosomes are small, virus-like particles that transmit the oncogenic micro RNAs of KSHV.

 The group works in three areas: viral genomics pertaining to any virus family: herpesviruses, West Nile virus, SARS-CoV-2, cancers caused by Kaposi Sarcoma-associated herpesviruses, and the fundamental biology of exosomes.

-1.Viral genomics and bioinformatics – We established the UNC Vironomics core (http://www.med.unc.edu/vironomics), in order to apply genomic technologies, primarily next generation sequencing to viral genomes, and virus gene expression.
-This includes single cell measurements and it utilizes clinical samples from KS trials that we conducted in the US, South Africa, and in Malawi.
+We established the UNC Vironomics core (http://www.med.unc.edu/vironomics) to apply cutting-edge genomic technologies, such as next-generation sequencing to viral genomes and virus gene expression.
+This includes single-cell measurements, and it utilizes samples from clinical trials in the U.S., South Africa, and Malawi.

 McNamara RP, Caro-Vegas C, Landis JT, Moorad R, Pluta LJ, Eason AB, Thompson C, Bailey A, Villamor FCS, Lange PT, Wong JP, Seltzer T, Seltzer J, Zhou Y, Vahrson W, Juarez A, Meyo JO, Calabre T, Broussard G, Rivera-Soto R, Chappell DL, Baric RS, Damania B, Miller MB, Dittmer DP.
 High-Density Amplicon Sequencing Identifies Community Spread and Ongoing Evolution of SARS-CoV-2 in the Southern United States.
 Cell Rep. 2020 Nov 3;33(5):108352.